"It is better to have a permanent income than to be fascinating."

 Things were no better for authors in ancient Rome.
 How do we know?
 The poet Horace (who coined the phrase “carpe diem”) grumbled loudly that his works brought the Sosii brothers (his publishers) gold, but, him, only fame.
 Hic meret aera liber Sosiis, hic et mare transit, Et longum noto scriptori prorogat alvum. — (Art.
 Poet., 345)

 I do not believe that the terms of a contract are often the reason for an author’s dissatisfaction, as may be supposed.
 There are barrack room lawyers among authors, but they are very few.
 For the most part authors are content with the terms they receive.
 If they have an agent, the publisher cannot be held responsible; if they have not, they usually have little understanding of royalty scales and advances and are grateful for what they receive."
-Joseph went on to say that "nowadays there can be few publishers foolish enough to underpay their authors.Joseph was living in a pre-Kindle world.
+Joseph went on to say that "nowadays there can be few publishers foolish enough to underpay their authors.Joseph was living in an analog world.
 In his day, traditionally published authors would accept low royalties to get their books to market.
 That was before the self-publishing revolution.
 Many authors are saying no to 25% royalties offered by traditional publishers, opting for self-publishing, where they can receive 70% of the list price of an eBook sold on Amazon.
 At the same time, it's not uncommon for published authors to jump from house to house, seduced by financial offers from competing publishers.“I never saw an author in my life,” wrote Oliver Wendell Holmes, “saving perhaps one, that did not purr audibly as a full-grown domestic cat on his fur smoothed the right way by a skilled hand.”

 Conclusion